jambler24/Holmes_Docker/README.md

 The docker install files for Holmes

 ## 1. Install Docker
-For windows, Download Docker from here and follow the instrustions
+For windows, Download Docker from here and follow the instructions

 https://docs.docker.com/docker-for-windows/install/